mia-katrin/Modbots/Modbots_top/README.md

 ## If you intend to use this code

-Several structures are needed to run this.
+Several structures are needed to run this, and the following commands are all run from */Modbots_top*.
 First of all, the requirements.txt should all be installed.
 Secondly, the modbots package must be installed:

 ```
 pip3 install -r requirements.txt